Optimal existence of weak solutions for the generalised Navier-Stokes-Voigt equations: Proof of Theorem

 \end{enumerate} \end{lemma} \begin{proof} To establish \eqref{ae1:un:p} and \eqref{ae2:un':p}, we multiply equation \eqref{5.2:p} by $c_k^n(t)$ and $\displaystyle \frac{\d c_k^n(t)}{\d t}$, respectively, and sum the resulting expressions over $k = 1$ to $k = n$.
 The desired estimates then follow from suitable applications of H\"older's, Korn's, Sobolev's, Young's, and Gronwall's inequalities.
 The structure of the proof parallels the approach used in~\cite[Lemma~3.2]{Ant-Khom-2017}, though our momentum equation differs from the one considered there.
-We just draw the reader's attention to statement~(2), where the distinction between the cases
+We just draw the reader's attention to statement~(2), where the distinction between the cases \eqref{cond:1:thm1} or \eqref{cond:2:thm1}, arises from the need to control the boundedness of the convective integral term